 In early 2017, a team of researchers from Harvard Medical School published a review that examined how immune cells affect pain sensitivity, nociceptor activity, and inflammation.
 Nociceptors are specialized sensory neurons that are spread throughout our peripheral tissues, such as joints, skin, lungs and respiratory tracts, urinary tracts, and gastrointestinal tract.
 These areas are more sensitized than other regions of the body because they have direct exposure to the environment, an opening for pathogens to invade.
 It makes sense why such epithelial tissues are bundled with nociceptors.

 These nociceptors are like a home security system that detects actual danger or potential threat from our environment.
 When we get hurt or an infection, the immune system releases mediators that sensitize nociceptors, which sends a series of “messages” called action potentials to the nociceptors within its dorsal root ganglia (DRG) of one or more vertebrae.
-They are relayed to the spinal cord and brain to be processed as pain.
+They are relayed to the spinal cord and brain to be processed as pain, be it acute or chronic.

 Of course, our brain can interpret these messages in different ways, and sometimes they get ignored because our brain does not perceive the threat to be dangerous enough to elicit pain.
 But under chronic pain conditions, even when no tissue damage exists, there is often some inflammation involved, which reduces the pain threshold and increase pain sensitivity.